What is design thinking? In simple terms, it is a framework that puts user needs at the core of any product development.

 Why are IT industry professionals trying very hard to make each detail in product design perfect and think over the colors of buttons, etc.?

 Design thinking at this stage allows companies to avoid problems like this.
-When you have a thorough knowledge of what user problem is (the define step) you can suggest a few solutions to this problem (the ideate step) and finally choose the best one and create the best possible design for all product elements.
-As a result, end users do not get confused when utilizing your product and eventually turn into your loyal customers.
+When you have a thorough knowledge of what the user problem is (the define step) you can suggest a few solutions to this problem (the ideate step) and finally choose the best one and create the best possible design for all product elements.
+As a result, end-users do not get confused when utilizing your product and eventually turn into your loyal customers.